-You are currently viewing Foot Terminology 101: Understanding Common Foot Terminology
+You are currently viewing Foot Terminology 101: Podiatrist Common Foot Terminology

 Have you ever visited a podiatrist and found yourself nodding along as they rattled off a string of unfamiliar terms?
-From pronation to plantar fasciitis, the world of podiatry is filled with specialized terminology that can leave even the most health-savvy individuals scratching their heads.
+From pronation to plantar fasciitis, the world of podiatry is filled with specialized podiatry terms and definitions that can leave even the most health-savvy individuals scratching their heads.
 Fear not!
-In this guide, we’ll decode some of the most common foot-related jargon, empowering you to better understand what your podiatrist is talking about and take charge of your foot health.
+In this guide, we’ll decode some of the most common foot terminology, empowering you to better understand what your podiatrist is talking about and take charge of your foot health.

 Podiatrist Foot Terminology 101